benskov95/Flow2-Week2-projects/README.md

 ## Friday
 Worked on 2 projects: 'country_map' and 'country_java'.
-Both of these were part of the same optional exercise, which involved first using an svg file containing various country codes and an actual map (image) of various regions to set up a web page where you can click on a country and get information about it from a provided REST API containing lots of information about each country, as well as highlighting the selected country when clicked.
+Both of these were part of the same optional exercise, which involved first using an svg file containing various country codes and an actual map (image) of various countries to set up a web page where you can click on a country and get information about it from a provided REST API containing lots of information about each country, as well as highlighting the selected country when clicked.